AC Cobra: Shelby Daytona Coupé

 In an effort to improve top speed along the legendary Mulsanne Straight at the 24 Hours of Le Mans race, a number of enclosed, coupé variations were constructed using the leafspring chassis and running gear of the AC/Shelby Cobra Mark II.
 The most famous and numerous of these were the official works Shelby Daytona Cobra Coupés.
 Six were constructed, each being subtly different from the rest.

 AC Cars also produced a Le Mans coupé.
 The car was a one-off and was nearly destroyed after a high-speed tyre blow-out at the 1964 Le Mans race.
 The car was qualified conservatively second in GT.
 The race started well with the AC, chassis number A98, maintaining its position in the top two in GT and even leading the class for a time.
 This was not to last as an act of sabotage (newspaper in the fuel tank) began to block the fuel filter.
 The car lost time until this was diagnosed and cleaned out.
 The car proceeded on at the predetermined conservative lap time and for the next stint remained trouble free.
 The car was able to match the Shelby Daytona's speed despite running a higher differential ratio (2.88 instead of 3.07) and a lower state of engine tune for reliability (355 hp instead of the Daytona's 385 hp).

 The Willment race team became interested in Shelby's Cobra-based coupé and inquired on purchasing one.
 Shelby turned down the offer, but supplied the drawings to Willment.
 Dubbed the Willment Cobra Coupé, this car was fully built by the JWA racing team and numbered 2131 on the frame.

 427 Super Coupé

 A prototype (CSX 3027) was to become 427 Coupé, but since the focus was shifted towards the GT program, this project received little attention.
 The bodywork and chassis were soon scrapped.

 Two further chassis were ordered number CSX 3054 and CSX 3055.
 This project was also abandoned with just CSX 3054 receiving a body.
-CSX 3055 was sold to the Willment Race Team and was fitted with a Fiat body designed by Ghia.
+CSX 3055 was sold to the Willment Race Team and was fitted with a Ghia Supersonic body originally mounted on a Fiat 8V.

+Argentine Manufacturing

+In 2023, Argentine entrepreneur Federico Álvarez Castillo announced that he would manufacture Big Block 427 and Small Block 289 models under official license at his plant located in Pilar, Buenos Aires.
+The plan is to manufacture 12 units per year with the goal of exporting them to the Latin American market.